 - Connect cash registers/point of sale machines to BIR servers for simultaneous reporting of sales and purchase data

 MYTH #5: “The tax reform bill is regressive and anti-poor.”

-Implemented together with proposed social protection mechanisms, the overall impact benefits the poor and the vulnerable sectors.
+Implemented together with social protection mechanisms such as Unconditional Cash Transfers, Pantawid Pasada cards, and free TESDA trainings, the overall impact benefits the poor and the vulnerable sectors.